 - Strength training should be an essential part of a child’s development

 - Make sure they are following a supervised and appropriate program both physically and psychologically

 - Despite concerns by parents, scientific evidence has proven that strength training provides many benefits not just on improved sporting performance but overall long-term health and well-being.

 Does your child need Strength Training guidance?

-UFIT Youth Academy offers a chance for young athletes to build a solid athletic foundation through our supervised weekday gym sessions.
-The program includes instruction of proper movement efficiency, injury reduction training, linear and lateral speed techniques, power development, effective strength training and energy system conditioning.
+UFIT Sports for Life offers a chance for young athletes to build a solid athletic foundation through our supervised weekday gym sessions.
+The program includes instruction of proper movement efficiency, injury reduction training, linear and lateral speed techniques, power development, effective strength training, and energy system conditioning.
 Athletes are closely supervised by our qualified staff to ensure proper technique and safety.
-This session is ideal to support any young athlete who plays regular sport or who is just looking to get fit and healthy.
+This session is ideal to support any young athlete who plays a regular sport or who is just looking to get fit and healthy.